Dhanushenoy/LBM_Solver/README.md

 # LBM_Solver
-Lattice Boltzmann method based solver for incompressible Navier-Stokes equation *Currently 2d with D2Q9 method, no turbulent model yet *currently solving just the velocity field
+Lattice Boltzmann method based solver for incompressible Navier-Stokes equation

+*Currently 2d with D2Q9 method, no turbulent model yet *currently solving just the velocity field
+*Current boundary conditions are set to Lid-driven cavity

 In linux, just execute the "run" file.
 The boundary conditions, collision step, stream step etc are in the folder SRC